haskell/critbit/README.markdown

 (If you can't follow the guidelines, there's a good chance I'll ask you to fix your commits and resubmit them.)

-Setting expectations
-====

-I have no idea whether this experiment will attract zero contributors or a hundred.
-If the former, that's too bad, and I'll flesh the library out at my own pace.
-If the latter, I'll do my best to keep up, and we'll be more systematic if necessary (it would be a shame to see several redundant pull requests implementing the same functions, is what I'm thinking).

-But the main point of this is: have fun!